 are not written in plain English

 This mostly applies to some of our PDF and word documents.
-We have plans in place to convert them to more accessible formats by 23 September 2020.
+We have plans in place to convert them to more accessible formats.
 But if you need to access information in one of these document types, you can contact us and ask for an alternative format.